← Back to BlogProduct Guides

 Limitation: Tech-savvy kids can access YouTube via Safari.

-Complete blocking often backfires with pre-teens and teens.
+Complete blocking often backfires with middle school and high school kids.
 A smarter approach: allow YouTube, but with limits.

 Using ParentalEdge:

 Your child gets 1 hour of YouTube per day.
-When time's up, the app locks.
+When time is up, the app locks.
 They can request more time, and you can approve or deny from your phone.

 Pro Tip: Use Time Windows